Zodiac (true crime book): Background

-Robert Graysmith was a cartoonist working for The San Francisco Chronicle in the 1960s when the Zodiac murders started.
-The Zodiac sent letters to The Chronicle which he urgently wanted published in the paper.
-The letters included evidence that he was in fact the Zodiac; while committing one of his crimes, the "Zodiac" cut a piece of bloody cloth from one of his victims and attached it to several of his hand written letters to disable the thought of a fake "Zodiac" writing to the San Francisco Chronicle.
-Graysmith saw the letters arriving at The Chronicle and became intrigued.
-For years the cartoonist kept his own scrapbook of evidence, from which he independently attempted to determine the Zodiac's identity.
+Graysmith was a cartoonist working for the San Francisco Chronicle in the 1960s when the Zodiac murders started.
+The Zodiac sent letters to the Chronicle, which he urgently wanted published in the paper.
+The letters included evidence that he was in fact the Zodiac; while committing one of his crimes, the Zodiac cut a piece of bloody cloth from one of his victims and attached it to several of his hand written letters to disable the thought of a fake Zodiac writing to the Chronicle.
+Graysmith saw the letters arriving at the Chronicle and became intrigued.
+For years, the cartoonist kept his own scrapbook of evidence, from which he independently attempted to determine the Zodiac's identity.
 When asked why he began working on the book, Graysmith replied, "I saw it going into obscurity.
 Nobody is sharing all the different jurisdictions, and all this information.
 What if I as a private citizen went around and got all this information?"
 This led to a 10-year period to collect information, and eventually the book was published in 1986 after a number of delays.

 Film

 The film adaptation Zodiac (2007) is roughly based on Graysmith's books, Zodiac (1986) and Zodiac Unmasked (2002).
-The film follows the work of Graysmith as a cartoonist in 1969 aiding the authorities in figuring out the identity of the infamous Zodiac killer.
+The film follows the work of Graysmith as a cartoonist in 1969 aiding the authorities in figuring out the identity of the infamous Zodiac Killer.